 4. Modulate the experience

 Many events overly fixate on the “main stage” talks.
 These are great for inspiration, but fall short on application.
 It has been proven that adults learn best when they are given multiple ways to access content.
 The best structured events do not rely on a single format like the main stage; they create experiences with multiple formats.
 This could be smaller group labs or workshops, hallway experiences, or an exposition where attendees can interact more intimately with experts or artifacts.
 The bottom line is, mix it up.
-Create a diverse experience that stimulates the audience in various ways.
+Create a diverse experience that stimulates the audience in various ways and strengthens employee engagement.

 5. Put culture at the center